 Pregnancy and Gonorrhea

 There is a high risk of transmitting gonorrhea from a pregnant mother to her newborn.
-Such babies are facing high risk of having medical problems and complications that can lead to death.
+Such babies are facing a high risk of having medical problems and complications that can lead to death.
 If you are pregnant and you have gonorrhea infection, talk to your doctor as soon as possible so you can get proper treatment and increase the risk of tour baby’s survival.

 Gonorrhea is an infection that doesn’t have any symptoms just like any other sexually transmitted diseases out there.
 Oftentimes, symptoms of gonorrhea are mistaken to be common to other infection such as bladder infection.
 Among the common symptoms of gonorrhea are: